Guide

 Fair Expense Splitting in Shared Apartments: 3 Strategies

+One of the most common budget mistakes is not having a clear system for shared expenses.
 There's no universally "correct" way to split expenses.
 What works depends on your specific situation: income levels, room sizes, lifestyle differences.
 Here are three strategies, when to use each, and how to implement them without losing friends.

 Strategy 1: The Equal Split (50/50 or 33/33/33)